inet-framework/inet/doc/src/users-guide/ch-environment.rst

 that the transmission medium model must check each line of sight path between all transmitter and receiver pairs against all physical objects.

-An object cache organizes physical objects into a data structure which provides efficient geometric queries.
+An object cache organizes physical objects into a data structure that provides efficient geometric queries.
 Its main purpose is to iterate all physical objects penetrated by a 3D line segment.